How to Help a Hoarder Parent? Steps to Take Right Now

 Philips Lifeline offers in-home and mobile medical alert options with fall detection and GPS tracking.
 They also have a caregiver app to help family members stay connected.
 Medical Guardian

-Be Mindful Of Your Own Mental Health
+Be Mindful of Your Own Mental Health

 Watching a parent struggle with a hoarding disorder can be emotionally taxing, causing feelings of anxiety, helplessness, and guilt.
 It can be overwhelming to see your parent struggling with their disorder and its consequences on their health, safety, and quality of life.